U.S. orders JPMorgan Chase to pay $4.6 million over checking account reports

 As part of the consent order signed by CFPB Director Richard Cordray, the bank agreed to create reasonable procedures for checking accuracy, to tell customers results of dispute investigations, and to give people denied accounts contact details of the company that provided their screening report.

-Reporting by Lisa Lambert, Additional Reporting by Pete Schroeder; Editing by Bernard Orr and Andrew Hay
+Reporting by Lisa Lambert; Additional Reporting by Pete Schroeder; Editing by Andrew Hay and Lisa Shumaker